awslabs/aws-iatk/docs/tutorial/index.md

 Here are some terminologies we will use throughout the examples:

 * System Under Test (SUT) - the system being tested for correct operations (including happy and error paths)
-* Test Harness - Test Harness is a group of AWS resources AWS CTK creates for the purpose of facilitating testing around an integration.
+* Test Harness - Test Harness is a group of AWS resources AWS IATK creates for the purpose of facilitating testing around an integration.
 These resources are intended to exist only for the duration of the test run, and should be destroyed after the test run completes.

 ## Requirements